 Practical examples:

-- A basic course in English or Japanese can cost more than R$ 300 per month, totaling R$ 3,600 per year.
+• A basic English or Japanese course can cost more than R$ 300 per month, totaling R$ 3,600 per year.

-- In many cases, it is necessary to invest more in educational materials, transportation, and, eventually, extra fees.
+• In many cases, it is necessary to invest more in teaching materials, transportation, and eventually extra fees.

 2. Outdated Teaching Methods

 Many language schools still adopt traditional methods that are not always effective.
-Among them are excessive use of grammar, completion of repetitive exercises, and lack of real practice with the language.
+Among them are the excessive use of grammar, filling out repetitive exercises, and lack of real practice with the language.
 This type of approach tends to be slow and inefficient, especially for adults.

 Why is this problematic?

-- Excessive focus on tests and exercises: Many students spend years studying, yet still can't hold a simple conversation.
+• Excessive focus on tests and exercises: Many students spend years studying but still cannot hold a simple conversation.

-The true acquisition of a language occurs when you interact with it in a consistent and natural way, something difficult to replicate in a classroom environment.
+The true acquisition of a language occurs when you interact with it consistently and naturally, something difficult to replicate in a classroom environment.

-Learning a language requires dedication and time, but many schools are unable to adapt to the students' routines.
-In addition to classes at fixed times, it is necessary to travel to the location, which can be an obstacle for those who have personal or professional commitments.
+Learning a language requires dedication and time, but many schools fail to adapt to students’ routines.
+In addition to classes at fixed times, it is necessary to travel to the location, which can be an obstacle for those with personal or professional commitments.

 Most common problems:

-- Forgetfulness of content: With spaced classes and little practice in daily life, it is common to lose a large part of what has been learned.
+• Forgetting content: With spaced classes and little practice in daily life, it is common to lose a large part of what was learned.

-- Faster alternatives: Intensive online courses or self-learning methods can provide faster results tailored to the student's pace.
+• Faster alternatives: Intensive online courses or self-learning methods can offer quicker results tailored to the student’s pace.

 Another common myth is believing that a diploma from a language school will carry significant weight in the job market or academic studies.
 The reality is that, in most cases, these certifications do not have official validity.
 To prove proficiency, it is necessary to take international exams, such as TOEFL, IELTS, or JLPT (in the case of Japanese).